 On 11 February the Iranian writer and poet and member of the Iranian Writers Organisation, Alireza Nouri was arrested at his home by FATA in the city of Hamedan, and subsequently imprisoned.
 In June 2017 Nouri was sentenced to two years in prison for “blasphemy by writing insulting poems online”.
 Following an unsuccessful appeal he was due to start serving his sentence on 22 June 2020, which was stayed due to COVID-19 pandemic.

-The Baloch Activists Campaign (CAB) reported that on 15 February, security forces arrested Abdulghafour Ghaderi from the city of Chabahar in Sistan and Baluchestan Province.
+The Baloch Activists Campaign (BAC) reported that on 15 February, security forces arrested Abdulghafour Ghaderi from the city of Chabahar in Sistan and Baluchestan Province.
 An “informed source” revealed to the CAB that Ghaderi was an online activist, who had been identified after his Instagram account was reported to security authorities.
 The source reports that Ghaderi has been subjected to “physicial and mental torture” following his arrest.
 He has been accused of “spreading propaganda against the state, the disruption of public order, and supporting Baloch political groups”.

 According to HRANA, on 17 February a number of people were arrested in Pardis County in Tehran for “posting immoral photos” on Instagram.